kimmikirino/trainees-frontend-test/README.md

 ## IMPORTANT

-- Please, Do NOT copy the code from any of your friends
+- Please, Do NOT copy the code from any of your trainee friends
 - Please, Do not ask for help to experienced friends or boy/girl friends
 - Code by yourself, we appreciate it
 - Submit your PR until September 5th (23:59)

-## Happy Coding!
+## Good luck and Happy Coding!

 <img src="https://user-images.githubusercontent.com/5693916/30273942-84252588-96fb-11e7-9420-5516b92cb1f7.gif" data-canonical-src="https://user-images.githubusercontent.com/5693916/30273942-84252588-96fb-11e7-9420-5516b92cb1f7.gif" width="150" height="150" />